This post may contain affiliate links. Please read our disclosure policy.

-These vegetarian refried bean quesadillas make for the perfect easy appetizer.
-Made with wonton wrappers, these small bites are ready in less than 10 minutes and they are low in calories.
-Great for game day snacks, these were a hit with the whole family!
+These vegetarian bean and cheese quesadillas make for the perfect easy appetizer.
+Made with mini tortillas or even wonton wrappers, these small bites are ready in less than 10 minutes and they are low in calories.
+Great for game day snacks, these will be a hit with the whole family!

 Frequently asked questions

-I used a Mexican shredded cheese blend for my wonton quesadillas.
-It has a slight heat to it and it melts really well.
+I use a Mexican shredded cheese blend for my these bean quesadillas.
+It has a mild flavor and it melts really well.
 It’s important to use a good melting cheese, as it works as a glue to hold the quesadillas together.
 Mozzarella would work as well and it would have a milder flavor.

 These appetizers are best served immediately, straight out of the pan.
 If you wish, you can make the filling ahead of time and keep covered in the fridge until ready to use.